kumar8600/mac-builtin-keyboard-disabler/README.md

 ## Known Issues

-### When external keyboard disconnect (re-enable built-in keyboard), prints all that was typed on the built-in keyboard.
+### When external keyboard disconnect (i.e. re-enable built-in keyboard), prints all that was typed on the built-in keyboard.

 Because I'm using the trick presented in following thread.